-Pihlgren & Ritola is a traditional wallpaper manufacturer with a one-of-a-kind, historical collection of wallpaper designs from the late 19th century to the 1970’s.
-We've been in business since 1930, so craftsmanship and tradition is in our nature.
-We believe that creating a truly expressive, high-quality wallpaper takes a little effort, so for us paint and paper is the way to go - as it’s been for decades.
+Pihlgren & Ritola is a traditional wallpaper manufacturer with a one-of-a-kind, historical collection of wallpaper designs from the late 19th century to the 1970s.
+We've been in business since 1930, so craftsmanship and tradition are in our nature.
+We believe that creating a truly expressive, high-quality wallpaper takes a little effort, so for us, paint and paper is the way to go - as it’s been for decades.

-We print our highly unique papers with old, 1950's machinery, which employs an old surface-printing technique called Rotary printing.
+We print our highly unique papers with old, 1950s machinery, which employs an old surface-printing technique called rotary printing.
 The printing rollers are often handmade, original wooden rollers with brass embossing.
 Before every printing batch, our skilled craftsmen mix the colours by hand, using cellulose starch, chalk, water and pigments.
-The colours are poured to the machine's colour trays, that are placed evenly around machine's cylinder.
+The colours are poured to the machine's colour trays, which are placed evenly around the machine's cylinder.
 Colours are then transferred to the actual printing roller by a woollen flock, and from a roller onto the paper.

-Paper runs through the printing machine in a continuous, even 2 km long strips.
+The paper runs through the printing machine in continuous, even 2 km long strips.
 All the colours and patterns of one wallpaper design are printed within one twirl of the machine cylinder.
-The printing pace is quite slow: that gives us full control of the printing process.
-Afterwards the freshly printed wallpaper is set to dry in long vertical folds, and then cut to 10,05 or 11,2 m long wallpaper rolls.
+The printing pace is quite slow: which gives us full control of the printing process.
+Afterwards, the freshly printed wallpaper is set to dry in long vertical folds, and then cut into 10,05 or 11,2 m long wallpaper rolls.

-Now-days our printing method is a something of a specialty: it demands a high level of focus and skill, handicraft and time - but there’s no compare to the variety and depth of the printing impression it makes.
+Nowadays our printing method is something of a speciality: it demands a high level of focus and skill, handicraft and time - but there’s no compare to the variety and depth of the printing impression it makes.
 The vivid, hand-painted feel our wallpapers have, can only be achieved by this exceptional - yet traditional printing method.